CppCon/CppConCodeOfConduct/code_of_conduct.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff.
 Conference staff will be wearing "CppCon Staff" t-shirts.
 You may also contact hotel staff and ask to be put in touch with the conference chair &mdash; Jon Kalb.

-If the matter is especially urgent, please call/contact any of these individuals:
+If the matter is especially urgent, please contact any of these individuals or email conduct@cppcon.org:

 - Jon Kalb (conference chair) at jon@cppcon.org
 - Herb Sutter (Standard C++ Foundation advisor) at herb.sutter@gmail.com